CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 9+0+1+5+6+4+4+8+5+9+4+5+2+5+0+5+3+7+7=89
 ```
-7. Find the parity.
+7. Find the Luhn.
 Find out how much you must add to make the number dividable by 10.
 If the number is 57, then we would need to add 3 to make 60.
 If the number was 43, then we would need to add 7 to make the number 50.
 This will be a number between 0 and 9 inclusive.
 ```
 Example: 1
 ```